renfuuu/OORT/oort/README.md

 Q & E control the roll
 Arrow key up increases the throttle force
 Arrow key down decreases the throttle force
+Space to move forward
-Space to shoot the laser
+Left click to shoot laser

 Debating on having multiple firing types that would be controlled with number keys 1-4